A bout of dog diarrhea (or cat diarrhea) can be an unpleasant experience for both you and your pet.

-Our extraction solvent (menstruum) consists of our own proprietary blend of organic vegetable glycerin (zero calories), apple cider vinegar, and crystal clear water which we ionize and purify through filters measuring one one-hundredth of a micron.
+Our extraction solvent (menstruum) consists of our own proprietary blend of organic vegetable glycerin (very low glycemic load), apple cider vinegar, and crystal clear water which we ionize and purify through filters measuring one one-hundredth of a micron.
 We do not extract with alcohol, which is harmful to dogs and cats, nor with heat which "denatures" the very herbal constituents that do the healing.

 Our herbs are organically cultivated (USDA Certified Organic or Wildharvested) to maintain purity.
 We then place them into our full spectrum extraction process one precious gallon at a time, at the peak of their potency cycle, agitating frequently for no less than a fortnight.

 Ours is a time-honored tradition of tincturing that assures the constituent ratios in our extracts are identical to the synergistic nutrient ratios in the plants used.

 We make and sell only our own products, so we know exactly what’s in them.
 We know of no other herbal extraction method that so painstakingly prepares Nature's bounty for our beloved animal companions.

 Our Primalix Number 2 for Cat and Dog Diarrhea - Functional Food DropsTM - let you add specific, beneficial, physiologically active food components (herbal nutrients) to wet or dry food.

 Functional food is any food having health-promoting or disease-preventing properties beyond the basic function of supplying nutrients.